developmentAC/grade_alert_rs/README.md

 ## Overview
 GitHub Classroom is an excellent resource to handle work repositories for a course of many students.
 Each student, after "accepting" an assignment is issued a unique repository in which work can be completed and pushed to the instructor.

 Here, we suggest that GitHub Classroom be used to report grades to each student who has a grade book "assignment" repository.
 The instructor, who has access to this repository, places a file containing grades and feedback into this repository for the student to consult.
-With a little setup and configuration, Grade-Alert can place each gradebook file into its corresponding repository.
+With a little setup and configuration, __Grade_Alert_rs__ can place each gradebook file into its corresponding repository.
 This step saves the user from having to remember which file goes into what repository.
 All parts of this project have been written to run in Linux or MacOS operating systems.
 If you are using Windows, then parts of the project (such as file copying) may not work as expected.

 ## Tool

-All grades in a course are kept in a CSV spreadsheet.
-Grade-alert parses each row of the  spreadsheet and all contents are formatted and placed into a separate markdown file which is named according to the first column of the spreadsheet.
+All grades in a course are kept in a CSV spreadsheet. __Grade_Alert_rs__ parses each row of the  spreadsheet and all contents are formatted and placed into a separate markdown file which is named according to the first column of the spreadsheet.
 These files are then to be placed into grade book repositories (discussed below) and pushed for the student to access.

 ### Usage